Windows server security best practices

 Consider what you share

 Consider what data is available to others via file sharing.
-We do not recommend enabling Windows file sharing because the ports that are opened on the firewall (ports 445 and 139) expose the server to unwanted connection attempts.
+We do not recommend enabling Windows file sharing because the ports open on the firewall (ports 445 and 139) expose the server to unwanted connection attempts.

 Additionally, be careful about the software that you allow your users to download and install on your server.
 Every software package installed increases the exposure of your server to attack.